 The focus of the Elementary Education Program is to prepare candidates in the dispositions, knowledge, and skills needed to be effective in the K-6 classroom.
 Graduates of the program will be teachers of character who are competent in the profession and have a heart for service.
 The program includes a balance of foundational content and methods courses focused on current, research-based practices and procedures.
 Course content is designed to provide guided training in the educational components of planning, instruction, classroom management, and professionalism.

 In addition to campus based coursework, candidates also receive 80+ hours of field experience work in local K-6 classrooms.
 Faculty teaching in the program include professors highly skilled and trained in the area of elementary education.
 Combined professional background knowledge of School of Education faculty provides for the perfect blend of theory and applied practice.
 Full-time faculty serve as advisors for elementary education majors.
 Their knowledge and understanding of all program requirements allow for more effective use of advising opportunities.

 The School of Education is fortunate to have a wonderful working relationship with neighboring private, charter, and public school corporations.
 These positive relationships provide diverse learning opportunities for our candidates.
 Tutoring, after school clubs, mentoring programs, and part-time employment are just a few of the possible connections candidates can have with local schools.
-Additional community efforts that depend on the skills and talents of our candidates include our work with the Kosciusko Lakes and Streams program in which elementary education candidates create and implement learning opportunities focused on the importance of our local lakes and streams for area 4th grade students.
+Additional community efforts that depend on the skills and talents of our candidates include our work with the Center for Lakes & Streams in which elementary education candidates create and implement learning opportunities focused on the importance of our local lakes and streams for area 4th grade students.
 School of Education candidates have opportunities in local P-12 communities through carnivals, field trips, family programs, and Science Central events.
 These are just some of the many ways you will be connected with faculty, community, and students while earning your Elementary Education degree at Grace College!

 Examples of courses in this major: